awicz/metal/README.md

 metal
 =====

-A simple application to determine sheet metal properties from given inputs
+A simple application to determine sheet metal properties from given inputs.
+In the works, use caution.